leontkh/DSAID/README.md

 * Image collection web app and image stream web app has been incorporated into a full flow from image collection, image processing finally delivery of completed image
 * The full process flow is hosted by the Google Cloud Platform ecosystem.

+### _System architecture diagram flow_

 * When customer access the image collection web app, authentication is required for billing and identification purposes
-* Image collected are stored in blob storage in Google Cloud Storage before image stream web app pass it downstream
+* Images collected are stored in blob storage in Google Cloud Storage before the image stream web app pass it downstream
-* Image collected are stored in blob storage is kept for archival purposes as well in order to compare with the archived processed image
+* Images collected that are stored in blob storage will be kept for archival purposes as well, in order to compare with the archived processed image
-* Image processing code is hosted on Google Cloud Functions for minimum additional code
+* Image processing code is hosted on Google Cloud Functions for minimal additional code
-* Processed image is sent to a Google Cloud Storage to serve the customers
+* Processed image is stored in Google Cloud Storage until retrieval by the customers
-* Throughout the image processing, messages are sent to BigQuery for analytics
+* Throughout the whole process, messages are sent to BigQuery for analytics
-* BigQuery are programmed with scheduled queries to collect key statistics
+* BigQuery is programmed with scheduled queries to collect key statistics
-* Scheduled query results are sent to Business Intelligence tools for visualization
+* Scheduled query results from BigQuery are sent to Business Intelligence tools (e.g. Tableau) for visualization

 ## Section 4: Charts and APIs
 ### _Key files_